 How much does a Vendor’s License cost in Ohio?

-There is no cost for a Vendor’s License in Ohio.
+There is a $25 application fee for a new Vendor’s License in Ohio.

 How long does it take to get an Ohio Vendor’s License?

 Most permits are issued immediately when registering online and up to 10 business days when applying by mail.

 Do you have to renew your Ohio Vendor’s License?

 The Vendor’s License is a one-time registration, and no renewals are needed.
 Be mindful that if any information about the business changes, such as the mailing address, additional locations, or change in ownership, those changes need to be updated with the Department of Taxation.